CLappin/test/workspace.examples/readme.md

     3. Select the directory that the script is located in using the "..."
     4. Select the script and select "Open"
     5. In the arguments text box, enter "AHB"
-    6. Select the "Run" button
+    6. Select the "Run" button to execute the script
     7. Once complete, a script report will be generated.